TransportationAlternatives/NYC25x25/coalition.md

 ---
 layout: page
 title: Demand more space for all New Yorkers
-subhead: Join 200+ local orgs and thousands of New Yorkers in demanding more space for all of us.
+subhead: Join 200+ local organizations and thousands of New Yorkers in demanding more space for all of us.
 hero: https://github.com/jacobdecastro/25x25/blob/main/assets/images/20210908TransAltStreets-81_EDITED.jpg?raw=true
 permalink: coalition